JoshMiele/SKDTools/readme.md

 Version 1.0
 An Auditory/Tactile Data Representation Toolbox
 For Matlab r

-*Contents
+Originally published in 2001 by Josh Miele

+# Contents
-About SKDtools
+* About SKDtools
-Disclaimers
+* Disclaimers
-System Requirements
+* System Requirements
-Downloading and Installing SKDtools
+* Downloading and Installing SKDtools
-Contacting Us
+* Contacting Us

-*About SKDtools
+# About SKDtools

 Matlab is a powerful number-crunching environment from The Mathworks, Inc. It has become one of the most popular and